DavidWaumsley/NoScriptShow/content/blog/2024/ep8.md

 <details>
 <summary>Transcript</summary>

 \[00:00:05\] **Nathan Wrigley:** Hello and welcome to the No Script web show about modern web design, where we look at what we can build today with minimal dependencies and skills.
 Last time we were defining some aims for the show’s website, which David is developing as part of.
-The podcast.
+The chat.
 Now we need a design to help it connect with the right audience.

 If we were experts in user experience or UX and its associated disciplines such as copywriting, branding, graphic design, and SEO, we might look at each of those.
 In turn, we are not.
 So instead we’ve created a rough homepage design, or David has, and we will use this episode to critique it against what we think various expert bodies might say.